 Pilates for Sport

 Pilates sessions can help to prevent and rehabilitate sports injuries.
-Our exercises can be used as part of your overall training programme to improve sporting performance.
+You can use our exercises as part of your overall training programme to improve sporting performance.
 At Stretch Physio, we use Pilates exercises to help our clients to prevent or recover from sports injuries.
 We have extensive knowledge and experience in sport-specific rehabilitation and can design a programme to meet your individual needs.

-Our studio houses state-of-the-art Pilates equipment, which enables us to prepare you for the challenges of competition, helping you confidently return to the sport that you enjoy.
-We can also use Pilates exercises to help you improve your sporting performance using a range of mat, ball, Reformer, Cadillac and small equipment exercises.
+Our studio houses state-of-the-art equipment, which enables us to prepare you for the challenges of competition.
+This can help you confidently return to the sport that you enjoy.
+We can also use these exercises to help you improve your sporting performance.
+And we can achieve this goal using a range of mat, ball, Reformer, Cadillac and small equipment exercises.

-Whatever your sport, age or ability we can design a programme of Pilates sessions to help you to improve your technique and achieve noticeably better results.
-We have helped many of Essex’s elite horse riders, golfers, swimmers, triathletes and dancers to prepare for their competitions, helping many of them to achieve personal best performances.
+Whatever your sport, age or ability we can design a programme of sessions to help you to improve your technique and achieve noticeably better results.
+We have helped many of Essex’s elite horse riders, golfers, swimmers, triathletes and dancers to prepare for their competitions.
+We have even helped many of them to achieve personal best performances.

 Pilates for those with Hypermobility